Yearbook on International Communist Affairs

-Yearbook on International Communist Affairs is a series of 25 books published annually between 1966 and 1991, which chronicle the activities of communist parties throughout the world.
+The Yearbook on International Communist Affairs is a series of 25 books published annually between 1966 and 1991, which chronicle the activities of communist parties throughout the world.
 It was published by the Hoover Institution Press, Stanford University.
 Richard F. Staar served as its editor in chief for most of its editions.

 The Yearbook was widely regarded as an objective, comprehensive, very detailed, and reliable reference work, with high quality editorial work.
 Reviewers noted that no other similar vast compilation of worldwide Communist activities had existed prior to the creation of this book series, becoming "the most authoritative word on the subject".

 History

 Creation

 In a foreword in the first edition, W. Glenn Campbell, Director of The Hoover Institution on War, Revolution, and Peace, stated the following reasons for creating such a volume: The international communist movement has had a profound impact inupon the modern world.
 In the half-century since the Bolshevik Revolution the movement has expanded steadily.
 Communist parties now rule in fourteen countries and are active in some 75 others.
 At the same time, the movement has become more complex and fragmented, particularly as divergent tendencies have arisen in the past dozen years.
 For these reasons, the Hoover Institution decided to begin publication of a Yearbook on International Communist Affairs, a project designed to provide an annual compendium and reference work for scholars, teachers, students, policymakers, journalists, and others.

 In 1971 the Il Politico journal noted that the publication of that year's volume had been possible with the financial support from the Mary Reynolds Babcock Foundation, the Carthage Foundation, the Earhart Foundation, and the Esso Education Foundation.